 Eat the Frog

 How you start your day starts the tone for the rest of it.
-Getting a big, hard task (Eat that frog) out of the way first can set you up for success the rest of the day.
+Getting a big, complicated task (Eat that frog) out of the way first can set you up for success the rest of the day.
 Unfortunately, these “frogs” are often the ones where we’re most likely to procrastinate.

 When setting up your list for the day, try to put at least one frog at the top of the list.
-It gets it done and over with early one and helps motivate you to do even more.
+It gets it done and over with early and helps motivate you to do even more.

 Use Time Multipliers